nshimaza/ir809-autoinstall-without-console/README.md

 annoying.

-Fortunately, IR809 comes with a bunch of Cisco IOS features for automated provisioning such like AutoInstall, WSMA, Plag and Play Agent.
+Fortunately, IR809 comes with a bunch of Cisco IOS features for automated provisioning such like AutoInstall, WSMA, Plug and Play Agent.
 With those features you can get initial access to IOS CLI via telnet or SSH, so that you can perform farther configurations.